trezzuri/erpnext-docs/docs/en/setting-up/email/email-account.md

 11. **Use SSL for Outgoing Emails**: Use SSL as a standard for outgoing emails.
 Defaults to port 465.

-## 4. How ERPNext handles replies
+## 4. How SOMA handles replies

-In ERPNext when you send an email to contact like a customer, the sender will be the user who sent the email.
+In SOMA when you send an email to contact like a customer, the sender will be the user who sent the email.
 In the **Reply-To** property, the Email Address will be of the default incoming account (like `[replies@yourcompany.com](mailto:replies@yourcompany.com)`).
-ERPNext will automatically extract these emails from the incoming account and tag them to the relevant communication.
+SOMA will automatically extract these emails from the incoming account and tag them to the relevant communication.